-We could tell you loads about the house, it’s character, the views, the long list of birds you might see and the walks you can do from the door but we won’t – we’d like you to take a look for yourself….
+We could tell you loads about the house, it’s character, the views, the wonderful dark skies, the long list of birds you might see and the walks you can do from the door in the Cambrian Mountains but we won’t – we’d like you to take a look for yourself….

 Set in a rural location within a mile of the market town of Rhayader, Fron Cottage, was formerly two mill workers dwellings next to a carding mill.
 Now it has been sensitively refurbished so you can relax in a house that is comfortable and modern but with many original features from its past life.

 If spending too much time relaxing isn’t your thing, then you can head out on your bike or put on your walking boots and spend every day outdoors in some of the most amazing countryside Wales has to offer.